Google Actually Has 4 Different 'Assistants'—Here's the Best One for You

-First up, let's talk about the Pixel's version of the Google Assistant.
+First up, let's talk about the version available on Pixels, and phones running Marshmallow or Nougat.
 This one's probably the most confusing, because you've got voice-based interactions and text-based interactions right on the same home screen, which would lead you to believe that these are different ways to interact with the Assistant.
 But as the Google spokesperson we contacted put it, "There is only one Google Assistant."

-You see, the Google Assistant is only one part of the overall Google experience on the Pixel: When you long-press your home button, you can speak to the Google Assistant from any screen.
+You see, the Google Assistant is only one part of the overall Google experience on Android: When you long-press your home button, you can speak to the Google Assistant from any screen.
 That's it.
-Short of installing Google Allo (more on that later), this is the only way to access Google Assistant on the Pixel.
+Short of installing Google Allo (more on that later), this is the only way to access Google Assistant on an Android device.

 There's a page on the left of your home screen that displays your Feed, showing you relevant information before you perform a search—but again, this is just an extension of the Google app.

 Makes sense, right?
-But there's one more wrinkle we need to address: The Google Assistant on the Pixel has a slightly different set of features than the Google Assistant on other platforms.
+But there's one more wrinkle we need to address: The Google Assistant on newer Android devices has a slightly different set of features than the Google Assistant on other platforms.

-You can ask the Pixel's Assistant to send a message to one of your contacts, but this isn't possible with the Assistant on Google Home.
+You can ask the it to send a message to one of your contacts, but this isn't possible with the Assistant on Google Home.
 Same goes for "Show me pictures of [x]."
-And unlike the other platforms, the Pixel's Assistant has Screen Search baked in, meaning you can scan your current screen for search keywords by swiping up after triggering the Assistant—but this is only possible because of the Google app integration on the Pixel.
+And unlike the other platforms, the Pixel's Assistant has Screen Search baked in, meaning you can scan your current screen for search keywords by swiping up after triggering the Assistant—but this is only possible because of the Google app integration on Android.

 To address these discrepancies, the Google spokesperson told us, "The goal of the Assistant is to provide the best results for the context in which you're interacting, so depending on the surface, you may get a slightly different result."
 Fair enough, but there are still some other minor differences between the various versions of Google and the Google Assistant.

-- Verdict: Use the Pixel's Assistant if you want to go hands-free.
+- Verdict: Use the main Google Assistant if you want to go hands-free.
 The extra on-device features compared to Google Home give it the edge in voice command capabilities for now.